Diarkis/diarkis-server-template/examples/matching/custom-criteria/README.md

 This project is comprised of **(3)** servers and **(1)** client.

-- **MARS** server is standard (out-of-the-box) Diarkis template.
+- **MARS** server is a standard (out-of-the-box) Diarkis template.
 It serves to orchestrates the node mesh.
-- **HTTP** servers is standard (out-of-the-box) Diarkis template, with only a simple matching profile for our custom matching criteria.
-Our matching information is stored on this server type.
+- **HTTP** server is a standard (out-of-the-box) Diarkis template; excepting a simple Matchmaker profile definition for our custom matchmaking criteria.
+Our Matchmaker candidate information is stored here.

 - **UDP** server hosts the client connection and handles all incoming Matchmaker commands.
-  It queries the matchmaking storage server (**HTTP**) for valid candidates, and if a valid pairing exists, it completes said matching for the selected candidates.
+  It queries the Matchmaker storage server (**HTTP**) for valid candidates.
+If a valid matching is found via the provided pooling constraints *(**see**: `matching.AddProperty`, `matching.SearchProperty`)*, it attempts match the selected candidates by the (optional) custom matchmaking criteria.

-The goal of this sample is to demonstrate how to add custom criteria to Diarkis Matchmaker.
-These are criteria that may not be represented as an `int` constraint within the map of defined `AddProperty` nor `SearchProperty`.
+The goal of this sample is to demonstrate how to add custom matchmaking criteria to Diarkis Matchmaker.
+Custom matchmaking criteria are constraints that may not be represented as an `int` within the map of defined `matching.AddProperty` or `matching.SearchProperty` utilized for candidate pooling.

 In this example, we use geolocation-based candidate matchmaking to demonstrate one such implementation.

 ## How to Build